opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration06.md

  - **Oracle database**
      - INSTRC, INSTR2, and INSTR4 use the relevant encoding to search for a substring in a string from a specified position and then return the start position of the substring.
- - **PostgreSQL**
+ - **OpenGauss**
      - There are no INSTRC, INSTR2, and INSTR4 functions.
-Only Unicode encoding is used in PostgreSQL.
+Only Unicode encoding is used in OpenGauss.

 **Migration procedure**